leopck/beyond-all-reason-map-generator/README.md

 # BAR Procedural Map Generator

+> NOTE: The map generated has several bugs but the maps does generate and load into the game and it is playable but bugs are shown here
+> NOTE: The generator's tuner knobs for things like the tree placement or the metal points are not optimized, it's placed randomly too causing weird issues.

-Generate playable [Beyond All Reason](https://www.beyondallreason.info/) (Spring/Recoil
-engine) maps in your browser, then compile them to a ready-to-play `.sd7` with one click.
+Goal: Generate playable [Beyond All Reason](https://www.beyondallreason.info/) (Spring/Recoil engine) maps in your browser, then compile them to a ready-to-play `.sd7` with one click.

 The app draws terrain, water, metal spots, start boxes, trees and grass from a set of